talentconsulting/service-catalog/README.md

 ## What is the rollout process of our schema?

-Teams will be informed of the new version of schema being implemented via
+Teams will be informed of the new version of schema being implemented via slack

-1. BCE forum
-2. Tech forum

 It will be the responsibility of the leadership within the teams to communicate these changes down and to raise specific jira tasks to conform to the new schema.
 A date for removal of the old schema will be agreed and